kylebueche/kylebueche.github.io/projects/lisp-opengl-renderer.md

   - Abstract things a bit more to tidy certain things
   - Honestly not much more, I'd rather take the skills I learned here into new projects

-  This renderer was for a class, but keyframes, interpolation, and fractals were all creative freedoms of mine.
+  This renderer was for a class, but keyframes, interpolation, and fractals were all extra functionality that I wanted to build.
 I really enjoyed figuring out how to implement those things, and I love the results that it gave.
 I plan to use the skills I learned here to implement some of these things in a more advanced renderer in the future.
 </div>